projectcapsule/capsule/README.md

 Log verbosity of the Capsule controller can be increased by passing the `--zap-log-level` option with a value from `1` to `10` or the [basic keywords](https://godoc.org/go.uber.org/zap/zapcore#Level) although it is suggested to use the `--zap-devel` flag to get also stack traces.

+During startup Capsule controller will create additional ClusterRoles `capsule-namespace:deleter`, `capsule-namespace:provisioner` and ClusterRoleBinding `capsule-namespace:provisioner`.
+These resources are used in order to allow Capsule users to manage their namespaces in tenants.

 ## Admission Controllers
 Capsule implements Kubernetes multi-tenancy capabilities using a minimum set of standard [Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) enabled on the Kubernetes APIs server: `--enable-admission-plugins=PodNodeSelector,LimitRanger,ResourceQuota,MutatingAdmissionWebhook,ValidatingAdmissionWebhook`.
 In addition to these default controllers, Capsule implements its own set of Admission Controllers through the [Dynamic Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), providing callbacks to add further validation or resource patching.